 High School Success is a fund initiated by ballot Measure 98 in November 2016.
-The measure passed with 65% voter support, and allowed the Oregon Department of Education (ODE) to provide $170 million dollars per biennium to any district, or charter school, that serves students in grade 9 through grade 12.
+The measure passed with 65% voter support, and allowed the Oregon Department of Education (ODE) to disperse $170 million total, per biennium, among districts and charter schools that serve students in grade 9 through grade 12.

 During the first year of implementation (2017-2018), 255 school districts and charter schools throughout the state of Oregon received the first allocation from the High School Success fund.

 The spirit of the measure was to provide funding to establish or expand programs in three specific areas:

 • Career & Technical Education